 The budget development process requires prioritizing services and programs to ensure limited resources are dedicated to meeting the most important needs of the County.
 Agencies identify and prioritize each of their services and programs to facilitate decision making.
 A vetting process occurs first with the Office of Management and Budget and then with the County's leadership team.
-A collaborative decision making process takes place when all priorities are considered in the context of current conditions, data trends, emerging priorities and past funding decisions.
+A collaborative decision-making process takes place when all priorities are considered in the context of current conditions, data trends, emerging priorities and past funding decisions.
 For example, the FY 2012 - 2014 budgets emphasized needed resources in the public safety agencies.
 Measured successes in the County's crime rate allowed for needed improvements in economic development and infrastructure to take priority.

-With the successes created by the establishment of the Department of Permitting, Inspections and Enforcement and increased efforts in blight eradication, the FY 2017 and 2018 budgets are characterized by funding enhancements in the health and human services areas.
+With the successes created by the establishment of the Department of Permitting, Inspections and Enforcement and increased efforts in blight eradication, the FY 2017 - 2019 budgets are characterized by funding enhancements for programs serving the homeless, disabled, victims of domestic violence and other health and human services areas.
 Only through broad, countywide prioritization of services by leadership, combined with the budget priorities established by each agency, can the resources be appropriately allocated and all service areas be better served.